This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Treatment will depend upon the child’s medical history and physical exam results.
 However, common forms of treatment include:

-- Spine adjustments, which can include low spine adjustments, complete spine adjustments, the “Activator” technique, or the “Gonstead” technique
+- Spine adjustments, which can consist of low spine adjustments, complete spine adjustments, the “Activator” technique, or the “Gonstead” technique

 - Adjustment to joint dysfunctions